 Is it practical to weld these collars?

-We have seen some excellent examples of MIG and TIG welding: Wheelchair parts, exercise machines, printing equipment.
+We have seen some excellent MIG and TIG welding examples: Wheelchair parts, exercise machines, and printing equipment.
 Because our steel and stainless steel materials contain Sulphur and other additives, the lowest possible current and adequate ventilation should be employed.
 Be sure to remove screws before welding.

 Why does Ruland ask the designer to do his own thing?